eclipse/org.eclipse.riena.rap/org.eclipse.riena.releng.rap/readme.txt

    http://eclipse.org/rap/downloads/

-3. Import Riena (HEAD) and additional Equinox code into your workspace using riena_on_rap.psf which is found in the org.eclipse.riena.releng.rap project.
+3. Import Riena (HEAD) and additional Equinox code into your workspace using riena_on_rap-pserver.psf which is found in the org.eclipse.riena.releng.rap project. (use riena_on_rap-ssh2.psf is you are a committer)

    User: anonymous
    Password: <blank>